passalis/chelo/README.md

 ## Disclaimer
 I am not associated with any of the datasets provided in this library, nor do I host them.
 The CheLo Library solely provides tools to facilitate the downloading and loading of publicly available datasets to enhance accessibility for educational and research purposes.
+Users are responsible for ensuring their use complies with the datasets' licenses and terms of use.
+Please refer to the original dataset provider for license details.
 If you have any concerns, including removal requests or any other inquiries, please feel free to contact [me](https://people.auth.gr/passalis/) directly.